DICE-UNC/jargon/README.md

 Added escaping of characters that cause problems with the kvp processing when sending PAM passwords and integrated into PAMAuth.
 This is linked to iRODS https://github.com/irods/irods/issues/3528

-Indexer/visitor pattern for data utils #296
+#### Indexer/visitor pattern for data utils #296

-Add code to support easy impl of metadata/file indexers via a Visitor pattern on iRODS directories
+Add code to support easy impl of metadata/file indexers via a Visitor pattern on iRODS directories.
+This is added to the jargon-data-utils and provides a reliable way of traversing an iRODS hierarchy with control, applying a user-supplied procedure at each node via the Hierarchical Visitor pattern.
+This also has a dedicated implementation (at least an initial one) of a visitor with additional facilities for indexing crawlers.
+This will be optimized as time goes forward but is in employment already for several locations.

+#### JavaDoc cleanups #279

+Cleanups and fixes to javadocs to allow generation